vpasquier/ktor-reactjs-heroku-example/README.md

 ## Architecture

-The website will be in Kotlin/VueJS using mongodb
+The website is in Kotlin/VueJS using mongodb

 ## Infrastructure

-The website will be hosted on Heroku
+The website is hosted on Heroku

 ## Build